ramyologist/SocArXiv-CSV-Generator/readme.md

 ## New in Version 1.1.0

+- Now supports searching for preprints based on their titles.
 - Added a "Subject" column in the CSV file to indicate the selected subject for each preprint.
 - Implemented a progress bar that displays the real-time count of preprints included in the CSV file during the search.